Gambling in Ireland

 In a properly regulated environment one could expect:

-• Land-based gambling to achieve €157m Gross Gaming Revenue (GGR) per annum, growing to €280m per annum by the year 2020.
+- Casino gaming could grow from 1.5% to approximately 9% of the gambling industry to achieve €157m GGR per annum.
+This could increase to €280m per annum by the year 2020.

 Casino Gaming GGR as % of GDP, 2007